KnorrFG/blog/posts/2023-06-24-raku-is-awesome.md

 Additionally, Perl has this reputation of being a "write once" language, because perl code became unreadable very quickly (allegedly).
 You can definitely write unreadable code in Raku.
 Easily.
-Especially when you abuse its ability to leave out parenthesis to the fullest.
+Especially when you abuse its ability to leave out parentheses to the fullest.
 However, you can also write unreadable code in every other programming language.
 It's your responsibility as the programmer to not do that.
 I think one more reason for this reputation is the fact that, at the time when Perl was heavily utilized for backends, it